-We’ve all heard those three dreaded words “I’m so bored!” and with so many of us under self-quarantine, as COVID-19 rears its ugly head, it can be difficult to find fun things to do together.
+We've all heard those three dreaded words "I'm so bored!" and it can be difficult to find fun things to do.
 Enter our list of 31 boredom busters.

 Here are 31 ways to keep you and your family entertained.

 1. Have your own Easter egg hunt with plastic eggs.
 You don't need to fill them up with anything, or you could add small things inside, like stickers or any small change you might have.

 2. Try Geocaching.
 This might be your favorite new activity as you and your family go on your own type of treasure hunts.